-Signed by Adolf Hitler and the revered leader of France, Marshal Philippe Pétain, the armistice divided the country geographically into two large sectors, one occupied by Germany and one ostensibly designated as “free,” governed by a new regime in the town of Vichy.
-But there was also a third France, sited in England and led by the indomitable brigadier general, Charles de Gaulle.
+Signed by Adolph Hitler and the revered leader of France, Marshal Philippe Petain, the armistice divided the country geographically into two large sectors, one occupied by Germany and one ostensibly designated as free, governed by a new regime in the town of Vichy.
+But there was also a third France, sited in England and led by an indomitable brigadier general, Charles de Gaulle.

-In an absorbing and enlightening program, Ronald C. Rosbottom, a scholar of French and European history and culture, examines why knowing more about the impact of both occupation and resistance during WWII helps us understand aspects of France’s present political and diplomatic environment.
+In an absorbing and enlightening program, Ronald C. Rosbottom, a scholar of French and European history, examines why knowing more about the impact of both occupation and resistance during WWII helps us understand aspects of France’s present political and diplomatic environment.

 9:30–10:45 a.m.
 How the Occupation Worked

-The occupation was not a well-oiled machine.
-Despite the German Occupation Authority’s internal divisions and changing policies, one factor was a constant: The Reich needed the wealth of France to continue its war against England and, a year later, against the USSR.
+The Occupation was not a well-oiled machine.
+But despite the German Occupation Authority’s internal divisions and changing policies, one factor was constant: The Reich needed the wealth of France to continue its war against England and, a year later, against the USSR.
 Gold, cattle, architectural products, locomotives, horses, armaments—nothing was excepted.
-As increasing demands were made on the civilian population, they reluctantly came to realize that the occupation would not be a passing event.
+As increasing demands were made on the civilian population and as the Russian war dragged on, the French reluctantly came to realize that the Occupation would not be a passing event.

 11 a.m.–12:15 p.m.
 The Occupation’s Evolution

-The term resistance was rarely used during the war; rather the French whispered about clandestine or secret activities.
-Rosbottom surveys the active roles of the Catholic and Jewish boy scouts, of adolescent refugees, of the French Communist Party, and of Protestant churches, all of whom gathered information, took up arms, and kept Jewish children one step away from their hunters.
-He also addresses a question that has bedeviled historians for almost 75 years: How successful was the French Resistance in helping the Allies defeat the Germans?
+The term resistance was rarely used during the war; rather the French whispered about “clandestine” or “secret” activities.
+Rosbottom surveys the active roles of the Catholic and Jewish boy scouts, adolescent refugees, the French Communist Party, and Protestant churches, all of whom gathered information, took up arms, and kept Jewish children one step away from their hunters.
+He also addresses a question that has bedeviled historians for almost 75 years: How successful was French resistance in helping the Allies defeat the Germans?

-Rosbottom is Winifred Arms professor in the arts and humanities at Amherst College.
-His book, Sudden Courage: French Youth Confront the Germans, 1940–1945 (HarperCollins/Custom House) is available for sale and signing.
+Rosbottom is Winifred Arms Emeritus Professor in the Arts and Humanities at Amherst College.
+His book Sudden Courage: French Youth Confront the Germans, 1940–1945 (HarperCollins/Custom House) is available for sale.